-- 3.3 This guide cannot cover every particular challenge, and each site is different.
-Therefore it is vital to appraise the site thoroughly to produce an appropriate design solution.
-Some sites may need specific solutions which do not comply with certain General Principles when responding to particular circumstances.
-Where the site appraisal suggests a proposal that does not adhere to this guidance, a complete justification of the design approach will need to be provided in a design and access statement. - 3.4 Each application will be considered on its own merits.
+- 3.4 Some sites may need specific solutions which do not fully comply with certain General Principles.
+Where the site/design appraisal suggests a proposal that does not adhere to the General Principles within this document, a complete justification of the design approach will need to be provided in a design and access statement. - 3.5 Each application will be considered on its own merits.
 Existing extensions of poor quality should not be taken as precedents for new proposals.